Tips for Beginners

-For anyone looking to start running for the first time or those returning to a sporting activity after a long and possibly sedentary lay off, there are some things you may want to consider to make the experience easier and more enjoyable.
-If you feel to be: seriously out of shape, recovering from an injury or concerned about an existing condition, it is advisable to see your GP before you start any running.
+For anyone looking to start running for the first time or those returning to a sporting activity after a long and possibly sedentary layoff, there are some things you may want to consider to make the experience easier and more enjoyable.
+If you feel seriously out of shape, are recovering from an injury, or are concerned about an existing condition, it is advisable to see your GP before you start any running.

-The good thing about running is the flexibility it enables.
-Running can be done anywhere, at any time, on your own, with a partner or as part of a larger group.
+The great thing about running is its flexibility.
+Running can be done anywhere, at any time, on your own, with a partner, or as part of a larger group.

-It requires little outlay in terms of equipment but getting a good pair of running shoes that suit your foot type is strongly advised.
-Unlike general purpose trainers, running shoes are designed to enable the foot to strike the ground correctly, reducing the shock that travels up leg and in turn minimising the risk of injury.
+Running requires little outlay in terms of equipment, but getting a good pair of running shoes that are comfortable and suit your foot type is strongly advised.
+Unlike general trainers, running shoes are designed to enable the foot to strike the ground correctly, reducing the shock that can travel up the leg hence minimising the risk of injury.
 As there are many types and brands of running shoes on the market, it is best to get advice from a specialist running retailer.
-They have the capabilities and experience to assess running gait, then provide the advice and guidance on the running shoes best suited to you.
-Typically a pair of running shoes should be good to cover about 400 miles before needing to be replaced.
+They have the capabilities and experience to assess your running gait and provide advice on the running shoes best suited for you.
+A common question asked is how long do a pair of running shoes last.
+Typically a pair of running shoes should be good to cover about 400 miles (640km) before needing to be replaced.

 Almost anywhere, often the best running routes will be scenic and free from traffic.
 This can include trails, grass, beaches, pavements and roads.
 When running at night time ensure the route is well lit, remember that you must see and be seen.
 To keep your running interesting, vary the route and distance.
 Runners love to talk about and share their favourite routes, so talk to other runners about where to run.
 There are many websites available to find, share, explore or devise running routes.
 Running is also a good way to explore new areas.